Floppy disk: 3½-inch

-In IBM-compatible PCs, higher-density 3½-inch floppy drives can read lower-density media, but writing and formatting across densities has reliability issues and was not officially supported by manufacturers.
+In IBM-compatible PCs, higher-density 3.5 in floppy drives can read lower-density media, but writing and formatting across densities has reliability issues and was not officially supported by manufacturers.
 Writing at different densities than those at which disks were intended, sometimes by altering the density detection hole, was possible but not supported by manufacturers.
-A hole on one side of a 3½-inch disk can be altered to make some disk drives and operating systems treat the disk as one of higher or lower density, for bidirectional compatibility or economic reasons.
+A hole on one side of a 3.5 in disk can be altered to make some disk drives and operating systems treat the disk as one of higher or lower density, for bidirectional compatibility or economic reasons.
 Some computers, such as the PS/2 and Acorn Archimedes, ignored these holes altogether.

 Generally, the term floppy disk persisted, even though later style floppy disks have a rigid case around an internal floppy disk.

 High-capacity

 A number of attempts were made by various companies to introduce newer floppy-disk formats, frequently characterized as a "super floppy," with many based on the standard 3½-inch physical form while offering much higher capacity.
 Many of these products provide the ability to read and write standard DD and HD disks.
-None of these ever reached the point where it could be assumed that every current PC would have one, and they were later largely replaced first by optical disc burners and then by flash storage.
+Some manufacturers offered high‑capacity floppy disk drives as standard components on their PCs (e.g. SuperDisk), but these drives never achieved the level of industry‑wide standardization reached by earlier floppy disk designs.
+They were later largely replaced first by optical disc burners and then by flash storage.

 In 1990, an attempt was made to standardize details for a 20MB 3½-inch format floppy.
 At the time, "three different technologies that are not interchangeable" existed.
 One major goal was that the to-be-developed standard drive be backward compatible: that it be able to read 720 KB and 1.44 MB floppies.